The best Skullcandy headphones you should get in 2022.

 - Foldable, travel friendly design

 - Rubbery headband can pull some hairs

-These are extremely bassy when you turn the slider all the way up.
-However, you can make their audio performance surprisingly balanced if you slide the bass to the minimum.
+Skullcandy Crusher Evo headphones are extremely bassy when you turn the slider all the way up.
+However, you can make their high-quality audio performance surprisingly balanced if you slide the bass output to the minimum.

 They come in a similar design as a more expensive brother that also eliminates background noise.
 Your ears will rest on thick memory foam earpads, while your head can enjoy the comfy headband.